jointogetherhq/jointogether.online/index-update.markdown

 We know unions handle sensitive member data and have strict legal obligations.
 That’s why **Join** is built from the ground up to help unions meet their data protection responsibilities with confidence.

-GDPR-compliant
-: Lawful, fair, and transparent data processing
+- **GDPR-compliant** – lawful, fair, and transparent data processing

-Full control
-: Clear retention policies and automated redaction to protect member privacy
+- **Full control** – clear retention policies and automated redaction to protect member privacy

-Privacy-first design
-: Secure storage, controlled access, and security audits
+- **Privacy-first design** – secure storage, controlled access, and security audits

-End-to-end encryption
-: Data encrypted in transit and at rest for maximum security
+- **End-to-end encryption** – data encrypted in transit and at rest for maximum security

-EU-based hosting
-: Data stored on secure EU servers, ensuring compliance with data residency requirements {:.list-4}
+- **EU-based hosting** – data stored on secure EU servers, ensuring compliance with data residency requirements {:.flaticon-list.list-4}

 With **Join** your union can be confident that every application is handled